Charting a Course for Your Content Plan

 1. Your content plan is your lodestar

 Sailors use compasses for a reason.
 Refer back to your documented content marketing plan on a regular basis.
-What's the point of having an agreed strategy if you don't frequently remind yourself what you are striving to achieve?
+What's the point of having an agreed strategy if you don't frequently remind yourself what you’re striving to achieve?
 Your plan will put the firehose of incoming requests into a steadier perspective.

 2. Have an agreed process for assessing requests